Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Procedure to probe the interpretability of the invariant images by humans and observer networks

 \subsection{Statistical Analysis for Classification Experiments}

-Analysis of data from classification experiments focused on identifying accuracy differences between 9 image types: natural images, MEI's from robust and vanilla networks, and invariant images from 3 different layers for both network types.
+Analysis of data from classification experiments focused on identifying accuracy differences between 9 image types: natural images, MEI's from robust and standard networks, and invariant images from 3 different layers for both network types.
 We fitted a generalized linear mixed model (GLMM) with a logistic link function for binary correct vs. incorrect trial responses, including random intercepts for participants and semantic image categories.
-In addition to data from human participants (Fig.5b, top), we applied the same methodology to separately analyze AlexNet's responses to the full complement of 1080 images (see Section 3.4), but with GLMM random intercepts for semantic image categories only (Fig.5b, bottom).

-For both human participants and AlexNet, We used an omnibus test (type II Wald chi-square) to assess overall differences among the 9 image types, followed by 8 planned contrasts via estimated marginal means: (i) robust vs. vanilla MEIs, (ii) robust vs. vanilla invariant images averaged across the 3 representation layers, and (iii-viii) within each network type, all 3 possible pairwise comparisons between invariant types at different layers.
+We used an omnibus test (type II Wald chi-square) to assess overall differences among the 9 image types, followed by 8 planned contrasts via estimated marginal means: (i) robust vs. standard MEIs, (ii) robust vs. standard invariant images averaged across the 3 representation layers, and (iii-viii) within each network type, all 3 possible pairwise comparisons between invariant types at different layers.
 Our analysis employed the Benjamini-Hochberg procedure to control the false discovery rate under multiple comparisons \citep{benjamini1995controlling}.
-The results of the planned comparisons for both humans and AlexNet are provided in Table~\ref{tab:supp_stats_human}.
-Notably, the analysis of human data included a larger number of data points overall: while each human only viewed 540 images as opposed to the AlexNet's 1080, there were 25 human participants responding independently unlike the single response per image from AlexNet.
+The results of the planned comparisons are provided in Table~\ref{tab:supp_stats_human}.